WeblateOrg/weblate/docs/admin/management.rst

 .. versionadded:: 2.4

-Change or display the name of your site from the command-line without using admin interface by adding this.
+Change or display the name of your site from the command-line without using the admin interface by adding this.

 .. django-admin-option:: --set-name NAME